Breadcrumb

 Transitional work and accommodations

-Working while recovering is about something called transitional work.
+Working while recovering is called transitional work.
 Transitional work is temporary, it’s work that needs to be done, and work you can do safely when injured.
 Transitional work can take many different forms—and they can all help you heal faster.
 For example:

 Changes to your job or tasks you do